jzelenjak/SoftwareEngineeringMethods/microservices/hiring-procedure/docs/API-document.md

 POST /api/hiring-procedure/reject?applicationId=<...>
 ```

 Endpoint for rejecting an application that is associated to the provided ID.
 The body of the request should contain the JWT of the user's session.
+Only users with the **admin** or **lecturer** role are permitted to access this endpoint.
+Endpoint for rejecting an application that is associated to the provided ID.
+The body of the request should contain the JWT of the user's session.
 Only users with the **admin** or **teaches** role are permitted to access this endpoint.

 | Query parameter | Value                               |